jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

 - [Conclusion](#geode-samples-boot-configuration-conclusion)

-This guide walks you through building a simple Customer Service, Spring Boot application using VMware GemFire to manage Customer interactions.
+This guide walks you through building a simple Customer Service, Spring Boot application using [vmware-gemfire-name] to manage Customer interactions.
-You should already be familiar with Spring Boot and VMware GemFire.
+You should already be familiar with Spring Boot and [vmware-gemfire-name].

-By the end of this lesson, you should have a better understanding of what Spring Boot for VMware GemFire’s (SBDG) *auto-configuration* support actually does.
+By the end of this lesson, you should have a better understanding of what [spring-boot-gemfire-name]’s  *auto-configuration* support actually does.

 This guide compliments the [Auto-configuration vs. Annotation-based